Canada's Best Home Phone Plans 2023

 Good to know

 Finally, the phone choice for many Canadians today is a cell phone phone.
 A cell phone-only household can make sense if you have reliable reception where you live.
 Want to know more?
-Read our cell phone plan guide and compare your options today.
+Read our guide to cell phone plan and compare your options today.

 According to Statistics Canada, as of 2019 more than half of Canadian households still used a landline.
 In some provinces, that number was even higher.
 New Brunswick led the way with 77% of households having a landline.
 Clearly, rumours of the home phone’s death have been greatly exaggerated!